openhab/openhab-docs/tutorials/getting_started/item_widgets.md

 ![state description](images/state_description.png)

-The above shows the state description for a Number:Time Item formatted to show the value as HH:MM:SS.
+The above shows the state description for a `Number:Time` Item formatted to show the value as `HH:MM:SS`.

 ## Actions
 There will be times when you want an entry in the card to perform some action when clicked on even when it's a sensor value.